found a new home!

-If you are interested in seeing additional photos, please friend Sheryl's Den on Facebook.
-You can get a link to our Facebook page at www.sherylsden.org If you are interested in adopting, please complete and submit an application.
+If you are interested in seeing additional photos, please friend Sheryl's Den on Facebook. www.facebook.com/sheryls.den If you are interested in adopting, please complete and submit an application.
 Be sure to list the dog's names that you are interested in on the first question within the application.
 Please be sure your application is complete.
 The 1st question asks which dogs you are interested in.
-To see additional dogs, see our adoptable pet list at www.sherylsden.org
+To see additional dogs, see our adoptable pet list at www.petfinder.com/shelters/NJ518.html

 We also offer low cost micro-chipping!
 For a low fee of only 20.00 we will have your dog microchipped.
 You will be able to register the microchip for a low cost fee of only 10.99 at the time of the adoption appointment.
 The 10.99 fee is a ONE time registration fee.
 The microchip is for the lifetime of the dog.
 You have the ability to update the contact information at NO cost.
 You will also have a one year membership to Home Again.
 This is a big savings for you.

 ***** If you're interested in fostering we could always use the help to save more animals.
 A crate, food, and medical care are provided.
 The animals are picked up in West Milford, NJ and brought back here for adoption.
 The time commitment is two to two and a half weeks.
 Please email letting us know what town you live in and we will forward information to you. *****